 This hands-on applied course focuses on the creation, evaluation, development and launch readiness of a new business or social venture.
 The course is one of the completion options for the MBA program.
 For each new venture, key issues are addressed in a fashion consistent with other formal venture planning processes, including business model development, customer discovery, product market validation, in-depth industry and market analysis, product or service innovation, brand development and go-to-market strategies, team selection and management, profit models, financing and legal considerations.
 Throughout this course students refine their venture's business model based on instructor and peer feedback.
 Must be taken in last term.
-Prerequisites: completion of all the required core courses in MBA and BUSI 641.
+Prerequisites: Completion of 30 core credits and BUSI 641.